 Core derived elemental yields were measured on two sets of samples-core plug offcuts, and trenched samples taken from approximately one foot intervals of the whole core-by inductively coupled plasma (ICP) atomic emission spectroscopy.
-Mineralogy was determined using Chevron's proprietary QXRD method of phase analysis by X-ray diffraction (Omotoso et al., 2006).
+Mineralogy was determined using Chevron's proprietary QXRD method of phase analysis by X-ray diffraction (Omotoso et al, 2006).

-The spectroscopy data are from Schlumberger's Elemental Capture Sonde (ECS) that was part of a wireline suite that also included array induction, density, thermal neutron, natural gamma spectroscopy, nuclear magnetic resonance, sonic waveforms and micro-resistivity images.
-The logs were run in a well drilled by Chevron in Colorado in support of a research program aimed at commercially developing the Green River oil shale formation.
-The goal of this exercise was to use all the relevant log and core data to build a petrophysical model to quantify inorganic mineralogy, organic matter and porosity from the wireline logs.
+The spectroscopy data are from Schlumberger's Elemental Capture Sonde (ECS) that was part of a wireline suite that also included triple combo, natural gamma spectroscopy, nuclear magnetic resonance, sonic waveforms and resistivity images.
+The logs were run in a well drilled by Chevron in Southwestern Colorado in support of a research program aimed at commercially developing the Green River oil shale formation.
+The goal of this exercise was to use all the relevant log and core data to build a petrophysical model to transform the wireline logs to quantify inorganic mineralogy, organic matter and porosity.